robert-godlewski/usa_hist_pop/README.md

 Generally run this program as a CLI within the computer terminal.

 ## Creating an environment
-To create the environment for the first time just run the following in the terminal:
+To create the environment for the first time just run the following in the terminal: % `bash createenv.sh`
-`bash createenv.sh`

 This will also create a database as well.

 ## To Scrape
-Run the following to scrape data from wikipedia:
+Run the following to scrape data from wikipedia: % `bash scrape.sh`

-`bash scrape.sh`
+> Warning: This just runs wikiscraper.py and not the tables!

+> Note: will need to fix this so that you will need to choose between collecting links or data in tables to save to the db.

 # References
 * [Selenium Documentation](https://www.selenium.dev/documentation/)